Ditch the boxed variety in favor of a quick and easy recipe for White Cheddar Mac and Cheese that will be on your table in 30 minutes or less.

 Few foods are as comforting and satisfying as a big ol’ pot of mac and cheese.
 The kind that slurps as you stir it, as a velvety smooth cheese sauce yields cheese pull after cheese pull.
 True Instagram-worthy stuff, if you ask me.

-We mastered the sharp cheddar version and French onion version of this comfort food, so a recent purchase of way too many blocks of white cheddar meant only one thing: You get a bowl of 30-Minute White Cheddar Mac and Cheese and you get a bowl and you get a bowl!
+We mastered sharp cheddar mac and cheese, French onion mac and cheese, and even pumpkin mac and cheese, so a recent purchase of way too many blocks of white cheddar meant only one thing: You get a bowl of 30-Minute White Cheddar Mac and Cheese and you get a bowl and you get a bowl!

 While the creamy consistency and mild taste of white cheddar may be the initial draw here, this mom of three (boys under age 5) is all about that total recipe time of 30 minutes.
 Yes, just 30 minutes from start to finish.